I was speaking with someone recently who asked me “So when you experienced that hurt at an early-age, who did you tell about it?” “Nobody” I answered.

-Only when I allowed myself to be in the NOW - and witness what was/is happening vs. being in my head making up stories about WHY it’s happening, did I become aware of how I limit myself through making up stories.
+Only when I allowed myself to be in the NOW was I able to become aware of how I limit myself through making up stories.
+By being aware, I can now witness what was/is happening vs. being in my head making up stories about WHY it’s happening,

 We all have a story - the question to ask yourself is: Does your story limit you or liberate you?

 The stories we make up usually limit us because as humans we have a compulsion (obsession really) to find meaning in everything.
 We need to KNOW - and make-up a reason why something happened, why it didn't happen, or why it's about to happen.

 But what if you stopped doing that?
 What if, rather than being in a frantic state to KNOW, you simply allowed life to just BE - to not know?

 See, I believe the reason why so many of us don’t want to BE in the present moment is because the present moment was scary - especially as a little kid.
 Being present meant being vulnerable and susceptible to even more pain.
 So, we found ways to escape the present in order to survive - or that is at least what we *thought* or told ourselves.

 But, what if by trying to escape the present moment and go after a future that isn’t even here yet, you keep yourself stuck?